mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 [[point 3 summary]]

+The level of focus we've spent on naming may seem unnecessary or over-the-top for such simple code, but the reason for spending time on ensuring names are well chosen is that does make understanding code easier.
+It's unlikely you'll ever spend as much time thinking about a simple app as you have with the MonkeyFinder, but as you work on larger files and code bases, the benefit that good names bring will soon become evident to you.

 In this part, we covered what makes a good name for something in XAML and updated the code to reflect this.
 There's more that we can do with these names than specify them.
 We'll see that next.